-Today we will study Definition, Construction or Main Parts, Working Principle, Advantages, Disadvantages, and Application [Notes with PDF] of Locomotive Boiler.
+Today we will study the Definition, Construction or Main Parts, Working Principle, Advantages, Disadvantages, and Application of Locomotive Boiler in detail.

 As the name suggests it is mainly employed in the locomotives though it may be used as a stationary boiler.
 It is compact in construction and its stream production rate is very high.